VinneyJ/VinneyJ.github.io/content/featured/EMS/index.md

 showInProjects: false
 ---

-Utilized a CI/CD pipeline to build, test, analyze, create infrastructure, configure infrastructure and deploy the project on AWS using Clouformation.
+Utilized a CI/CD pipeline to build, test, analyze, create infrastructure, configure infrastructure and deploy the project on AWS using Cloudformation.